needmorepaper/bluroma/README.md

 ## About

-Bluroma is a client for [Bluesky](https://bsky.social) inspired by the [Pleroma](https://pleroma.social)/[Akkoma](https://akkoma.social) frotnend.
-Its goals are to provide a customizable experience designed for power users.
+Bluroma is a client for [Bluesky](https://bsky.social) inspired by the [Pleroma](https://pleroma.social)/[Akkoma](https://akkoma.social) frontend.
+Its main goal is to provide a customizable experience designed specifically for power users.

 ## Build for development